practikpharma/PGxCorpus/README.md

 Each sentence has been seen independently by 2 annotators, in a first phase, and by a third senior annotator, in a second phase.

 * PGxCorpus is in the file [PGxCorpus.tar](PGxCorpus.tar), in the Brat file format.
+* It can be browsed on our Brat server at https://pgxcorpus.loria.fr/.
 * It is also available on [FigShare](in preparation).

 ## Annotation guidelines